14 minutes reading time (2848 words)

 Tools to make a Component

 In this series we’ll create a custom component for an event schedule and showcase several tools to assist in the building process.
+Here is an overview of all 9 articles in this series:

-• First article: we will demonstrate how to create an event schedule without making a component, only using Joomla’s core capabilities.
+1. Introduction and Core Solution (you are reading this article now): we will demonstrate how to create an event schedule without making a component, only using Joomla’s core capabilities.

-• Second article: still without building a component, we will utilise a Content Construction Kit (Seblod) and an Application Builder (Fabrik) to develop an event schedule.
+2. An Embedded Application in Joomla: still without building a component, we will utilise a Content Construction Kit (Seblod) and an Application Builder (Fabrik) to develop an event schedule.

-• Third article: we’ll finally build a real Joomla component for our event schedule!
-We’ll introduce some tools for scaffolding like create-joomla-extension and JExt.
-And some tools for development and packaging like JoRobo or a language-string helper.
+4. Built-in extras and some setup tools: We’ll list some "bells and whistles" that are built-in into Joomla.
+And introduce some tools for scaffolding like create-joomla-extension and JExt.
+And some tools for development and packaging like JoRobo and a language-string helper.

 Tools can be helpful but …